betterkunge/paleoclimate_HadGEM3_UoB/step7_JASMIN.md

 firstly, set a globus link as described below (https://cms.ncas.ac.uk/unified-model/pptransfer-globus/)

-secondly
-to get through the task `fcm_make_pp_jasmin`. copy you ssh-key of JASMIN on the PUMA2. and set a config file as in the page [login-servers](https://help.jasmin.ac.uk/docs/interactive-computing/login-servers/) my config set:
+secondly, to get through the task `fcm_make_pp_jasmin`, copy you ssh-key of JASMIN to the PUMA2. and set a config file as in the page [login-servers](https://help.jasmin.ac.uk/docs/interactive-computing/login-servers/) my config set:
 ```